TrusT28/sky-movies-api/README.md

 ```

 #### Users
-Delete a user with id 1 (requires auth by same user or admin access)
+Delete a user with id 1 (requires auth by the same user or admin access)
 ```
 curl --location --request DELETE 'localhost:8080/users/1' \
 --header 'X-Auth-Password: pass1' \